suroline/alexa_netflix/README.md

 This Prototype is based on VanillaJS and PHP.

-1. User wakes up Alexa with skill name Suroline and trigger the intent word to ask the certain tesk.
+1. User wakes up Alexa with skill name Suroline and trigger the intent word to ask the certain task.
 2. Amazon Skill server finds the right slot that matches to the user intent word.
 3. Amazone Skill server send the data back to Echo for the proper feedback speech and to the HTTPS PHP Client Server at the same time.
 4. HTTPS PHP Client Server get the data from Amazon skill and change the status to react with web-browser.